gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    improved alternative to RFC 6083 and removes the 16 kB limitation on protected user message size by defining a secure user message fragmentation so that multiple DTLS records can be used to protect a single user message.
 It further contains a large number of security fixes and improvements.
-It updates the DTLS versions and SCTP-AUTH HMAC algorithms to use.
+It updates the DTLS versions and SCTP AUTH HMAC algorithms to use.
 It mitigates reflection attacks of data and control chunks and replay attacks of data chunks.
 It simplifies secure implementation by some stricter requirements on the establishment procedures as well as rekeying to align with zero trust principles.

 --- middle